ginger-society/docs/docs/ginger-book/meta.md

 title: Meta
 ---

-Ladle exports `meta.json` with the list of all stories and some additional information.
+GingerBook exports `meta.json` with the list of all stories and some additional information.
 In the `serve` mode, it is accessible as `http://localhost:61000/meta.json` and `build` just outputs `meta.json` into the build folder.
 Example:

 ```json title="meta.json"
 {